Five Essential Tips to File Chapter 7 Bankruptcy

 Right when you file for bankruptcy, or shortly after, you will receive a date for your 341 meeting and learn the name of your trustee.

-Your trustee is the court official that oversees your case.
+Your trustee is an official that oversees your case.

 They will send you a request for documents ahead of your 341 meeting.
 Not all trustees request the same documents, so you should pay special attention to the documents your trustee requires.